Beneficial-AI-Foundation/formal-containment/comms/odyssey/main.typ

 == Contributions

 We present a natural midpoint between _PCC_ and _Ctrl_, while for simplicity ignoring many characteristics of _SgAI_ (@sec:related).
-We deliver a prototype #footnote[https://github.com/quinn-dougherty/formal-containment] AI box in Python in which we can lock up an agent graph that writes programs in a toy language along with correctness proofs in Lean @deMoura2015Lean.
+We deliver a prototype #footnote[https://github.com/quinn-dougherty/formal-confinement] AI box in Python in which we can lock up an agent graph that writes programs in a toy language along with correctness proofs in Lean @deMoura2015Lean.

-= A Formal Containment Protocol (_FCP_)
+= A Formal Confinement Protocol (_FCP_)

 #let code_example = ```<imp>
  x := x + 1